 Router Pod #

-The router pod is the core networking component that provides the actual EVPN functionality.
+The router pod is the core networking component that provides the actual VPN functionality.

-The router pod runs as a Daemonset to allow EVPN connectivity to every node.
+The router pod runs as a Daemonset to allow VPN connectivity to every node.

 Purpose and Responsibilities #